Submit your work, meet writers and drop the ads. Become a member

 in her print dress and wearing a frown.
 Her

-******* inspire while her legs are
+******* inspire and her long legs are

 quintessence.
-The sun dispels moisture
+The sun dispels moisture,

-and with fire-blackened face I buy a popsicle
+with fire-blackened face I lick a popsicle

 after work and achieve a counterfactual